 Plan and perform research tasks of limited complexity requiring initiative and judgment in applying basic knowledge and understanding of scientific theory when precedents do not provide specific guidance; general instruction is provided by the supervisor.

-Help orient and train new staff or students as needed.
+May orient and train new staff or students

 General understanding of scientific theory and methods.